theautumn/panel_gen/README.md

 Requirements
 ------------
 This project assumes you have the following:
-* a computer running Asterisk
+* a computer running Asterisk (this has been tested on 11 and 13)
 * the required python modules installed
 	* tabulate
+	* subprocess
 	* numpy
 	* pathlib
 	* argparse